NVIDIA/cloud-native-docs/gpu-operator/archive/1.8/openshift/install-gpu-ocp.rst

 ..
 Date: August 26 2021
 ..
 Author: kquinn

-.. _install-nvidiagpu:
+.. _install-nvidiagpu-1.8:

 ###################################
 Installing the NVIDIA GPU Operator
 ###################################

-With the proper :ref:`Red Hat entitlement<cluster-entitlement>` in place and the :ref:`Node Feature Discovery Operator<install-nfd>` installed you can continue with the final step and install the **NVIDIA GPU Operator**.
+With the proper :ref:`Red Hat entitlement<cluster-entitlement-1.8>` in place and the :ref:`Node Feature Discovery Operator<install-nfd-1.8>` installed you can continue with the final step and install the **NVIDIA GPU Operator**.

 #.
 In the OpenShift Container Platform web console from the side menu, select **Operators** > **OperatorHub**, then search for the **NVIDIA GPU Operator**.
 For additional information see the `Red Hat OpenShift Container Platform documentation <https://docs.openshift.com/container-platform/latest/operators/admin/olm-adding-operators-to-cluster.html>`_.

 #.
 Select the **NVIDIA GPU Operator**, click **Install**.
 In the subsequent screen click **Install**.

-.. _create-cluster-policy:
+.. _create-cluster-policy-1.8:

 *****************************************************
 Create the cluster policy for the NVIDIA GPU Operator